jakabjo/code_public/Terraform/azure/azure-landing-zone/README.md

-# Azure Landing Zone — Reusable Terraform Platform
+# Azure Landing Zone - Reusable Terraform Platform - Everything Including the Kitchen Sink

 This repository provides a **modular, production-ready Azure Landing Zone** that can be deployed across multiple tenants and subscriptions with minimal changes.
-It is designed for **enterprise platform engineering teams** to manage network, identity, security, policy, governance, and compute at scale — all via **Terraform + GitHub Actions**.
+It is designed for **enterprise platform engineering teams** to manage network, identity, security, policy, governance, and compute at scale - all via **Terraform + GitHub Actions**.

 It is: